mpi-sws-rse/ltltalk-backend/flipper-explanations/discussions/Experiment_Tasks.md

   * Take them at location [3,3]

-### Level 1
+### Level 2

 reset the environment

 1.
-  * Get one green square
+  * Move 5 steps upward and pick a yellow item from that space

-  * Visit any field containing both a yellow item and a circle-shaped item (may be the same item)
+  * Visit any field containing both a circle and triangle items

-  * Pick a yellow item from that space
+  * Pick all these item and step in water

 reset the environment

 2.

-  * Get one green square

-  * Visit any field containing both a yellow item and a circle-shaped item (may be the same item)

-  * Pick a yellow item from that space
+  * Go to location [1,3] and pick all item from that space

+  * Stay dry and get three red item

 reset the environment

 3.

-  * Get one green square

-  * Visit any field containing both a yellow item and a circle-shaped item (may be the same item)

-  * Pick a yellow item from that space

-reset the environment

-4.

-  * Get one green square

-  * Visit any field containing both a yellow item and a circle-shaped item (may be the same item)

-  * Pick a yellow item from that space

-reset the environment

-5.

-  * Get one green square
+  * Get all green item

-  * Visit any field containing both a yellow item and a circle-shaped item (may be the same item)

-  * Pick a yellow item from that space
+  * Move forward 6 steps and pick one red item

+  * Then take them to any nearest water tile